holochain/sim1h/README.md

 Ngrok is also included in the `sim1h` nix-shell.

-Please note that you must `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables when running your conductor which are passed to [rusoto](https://github.com/rusoto/rusoto) (the underlying library we use to access dynamodb).
+Please note that you must define `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables when running your conductor which are passed to [rusoto](https://github.com/rusoto/rusoto) (the underlying library we use to access dynamodb).
 When running your own instance of dynamodb, these two values can be what ever you want, but they must be set.
 Additionally in this case you can use the value of the `AWS_ACCESS_KEY_ID` to create completely different name-spaces for different conductor sets.

 That's it!